 Your French Bulldog may stop eating food after they have appreciated fresh, tinned, or raw food — undoubtedly due to the additional moisture and aroma that dogs love.
 These diets (mainly raw) are very often high in protein, which dogs enjoy.
 If you’re offering your Frenchie a fresh portion of their usual food, and they are eating it immediately, this is typically a sign the old food might have gone off.

 If you were using dog food, try something else with similar ingredients and tastes, however in a wet form, often it suggests that it’s a scent problem.

 Dog Snacks and Treats can affect French Bulldogs appetite

 Overuse of dog treats is almost sure to make your Frenchie fussier.
 When French Bulldog gets a lot of treats and experiences all the different types and tastes, they will expect the same thing from their food.

-Experimentation is probably the only way to see if treats are impacting there appetite.
+Experimentation is probably the only way to see if treats are impacting their appetite.
 Try limiting the number of treats, switching to reduced-calorie alternatives, or providing treats on a rigid schedule.